amandaghassaei/gpu-io/README.md

 The main motivation behind gpu-io is to make it easier to compose GPU-accelerated applications without worrying too much about low-level WebGL details.
 This library manages WebGL state, implements shader and program caching, and deals with issues of available WebGL versions or spec inconsistencies across different browsers/hardware.
 It should significantly cut down on the amount of boilerplate code and state management you need to do in your applications.
 At the same time, gpu-io gives you enough low-level control to write extremely efficient programs for demanding simulation applications.

 [As of Feb 2022, WebGL2 has now been rolled out to all major platforms](https://www.khronos.org/blog/webgl-2-achieves-pervasive-support-from-all-major-web-browsers) (including mobile Safari and Microsoft Edge) - but even among WebGL2 implementations, there are differences in behavior across browsers (especially mobile).
-Additionally, you may still come across non-WebGL2 enabled browsers in the wild for some time.  gpu-io rigorously checks for these gotchas and uses software polyfills to patch any issues so you don't have to worry about it.  gpu-io will also attempt to automatically [convert your GLSL3 shader code into GLSL1](https://github.com/amandaghassaei/gpu-io/blob/main/docs/GLSL1_Support.md) so that it can run on WebGL1 in a pinch.
+Additionally, you may still come across non-WebGL2 enabled browsers in the wild for some time.  gpu-io rigorously checks for these gotchas and uses software polyfills to patch any issues so you don't have to worry about it.  gpu-io will also attempt to automatically [convert your GLSL3 shader code into GLSL1](https://github.com/amandaghassaei/gpu-io/blob/main/docs/GLSL1_Support.md) so that they can run on WebGL1 in a pinch.
 See [tests/README.md](https://github.com/amandaghassaei/gpu-io/tree/main/tests#browser-support) for more information on browser support.

 - [Use](#use)
 - [Examples](#examples)